 Tax Collection and Management (Wales) Act 2016 Amended by A global amendment is made in the Tax Collection and Management (Wales) Act 2016.
 In all places in the Act where "devolved" is mentioned except from the list below will be replaced to read "WRA-collected".
 This is to enable the WRA to collect and manage the visitor levy, a local tax.
-The section states: for "devolved", in each place it occurs in the Tax Collection and Management (Wales) Act 2016 (and subject to the other amendments provided for in this Schedule), substitute "WRA-collected"; but not in the following provisions- (a) section 1(ba) (overview of Act); (b)section 12(2)(b) (which is amended by paragraph 3) (WRA's main functions); (c) section 18(1)(j) (permitted disclosures relating to Scottish devolved taxes); (d) section 25 (which is amended by paragraph 7) (payments into Welsh Consolidated fund); Paragraph 2 of Schedule 1 (e) section 26(2) (which is amended by paragraph 8) (Charter of standards and values); (f) Part 3A (general anti-avoidance rule); (g) section 117A (which is inserted by paragraph 18) (interpretation and application of Part 5 of the 2016 Act in relation to the visitor levy); (h)g sections 118 to 120, and the italic heading that precedes them (those provisions are amended by paragraphs 19 to 22) (penalty for failure to make tax return); (i)hin section 122(3), in Table A1, item 7 (penalty dates relating to general anti-avoidance rule); (j) section 122A (further penalties for continuing failure to pay devolved tax); (k)isection 136(5) (potential lost revenue: balancing between devolved taxes); (I)jin section 192(2) (interpretation), in the definitions of- (i)"devolved tax";
+The section states: for "devolved", in each place it occurs in the Tax Collection and Management (Wales) Act 2016 (and subject to the other amendments provided for in this Schedule), substitute "WRA-collected"; but not in the following provisions- (a) section 1(ba) (overview of Act); (b)section 12(2)(b) (which is amended by paragraph 3) (WRA's main functions); (c) section 18(1)(j) (permitted disclosures relating to Scottish devolved taxes); (d) section 25 (which is amended by paragraph 7) (payments into Welsh Consolidated fund); Paragraph 19 of Schedule 2 (e) section 26(2) (which is amended by paragraph 8) (Charter of standards and values); (f) Part 3A (general anti-avoidance rule); (g) section 117A (which is inserted by paragraph 18) (interpretation and application of Part 5 of the 2016 Act in relation to the visitor levy); (h)g sections 118 to 120, and the italic heading that precedes them (those provisions are amended by paragraphs 19 to 22) (penalty for failure to make tax return); (i)hin section 122(3), in Table A1, item 7 (penalty dates relating to general anti-avoidance rule); (j) section 122A (further penalties for continuing failure to pay devolved tax); (k)isection 136(5) (potential lost revenue: balancing between devolved taxes); (I)jin section 192(2) (interpretation), in the definitions of- (i)"devolved tax"; (ii)"devolved taxpayer" (which is omitted by paragraph x); (iii)"LTTA";